Article First Published 20th May 2007

 Dan Dare: The Animated Series

-Dan Dare finally made it onto TV in the twenty-first century the form of a slick, 26 part CGI series made by the Dan Dare Corporation.
+Dan Dare finally made it onto TV in the twenty-first century the form of a slick, 26 part CGI series made by the Dan Dare Corporation, launched in 2002 and partly released on DVD in 2005.
 Traditionalists were horrified when Carry On Star actor Julian Holloway was hired to voice Digby as a Cockney rather than a Northerner, and although the show was not a success in the UK it still has plenty of followers internationally, particularly in Spanish language countries of South America.

 Dan Dare: The Animated Show